 When the Director is assigned, at his or her request, any existing script or outline in whatever form intended for the production of the motion picture shall be immediately delivered to him or her.
 Any changes or additions in such script shall be submitted to the Director promptly and before such changes or additions are made available for general distribution.
 The individual Producer or other appropriate person will confer with the Director to discuss and consider the Director's suggestions and opinions with respect to such changes or additions and will confer with the Director to discuss and consider any script changes or revisions which the Director recommends.

-7-302 Delivery of Shooting Script
+7-302 Script Delivery

-(a) In episodic television, the Employer shall deliver the completed shooting script to the Director not later than one day prior to the commencement of the Director's preparation period.
-For each day the delivery of the completed shooting script is delayed, an additional day shall be added to the Director's preparation period.
+(a) In episodic television, the Employer shall deliver the "working draft"4 of the script to the Director not later than one day prior to the commencement of the Director's preparation period.